A plantwide applicability limit (PAL) is a plantwide emission limit based on plantwide actual emissions.

 - Q: When renewing a PAL, does the State have discretion in determining if the PAL should be reduced?

 A: Yes.
 The criteria that must be considered when adjusting the PAL are listed in the rules at 40 CFR Section 52.21(aa)(10)(iv) and (v).
 In any case, in the documentation, the State must explain its reasoning for setting the new PAL.

 - Q: If I apply for PAL for PM10, will I be required to complete an Ambient Air Impacts Analysis (AAIA)?

 A: The regulation does not directly require an AAIA, but it does state that no PAL can cause or contribute to the violation of an ambient standard (including increment and air quality-related values).
 The preamble discussion explains that EPA assumed that all state minor NSR programs require some level of ambient analyses for minor NSR permits.
-The MPCA is currently developing a policy on the level of AAIA that will be required for PAL permits.

 - Q: If I get a PAL, can I eliminate all my previous synthetic minor limits?

 A: Under PALs, previous synthetic minor limits (often called “(r)(4)” limits) “can” be removed, but the rule does not say “must”.
 States can decide to remove them or not.
 The preamble says “your reviewing authority should make sure that you are meeting all other regulatory requirements and that the removal of the limits does not adversely impact the NAAQS or PSD increments.”
 Some previous limits may need to remain in order to make the PAL enforceable (for example, requirements to operate controls at specific efficiencies).

 - Q: Is the PAL permit just a ton per year limit or does it include any sub-limits on operating parameters needed to make the ton per year limit enforceable?

 A: It includes any other limits or requirements as needed.